adeira/universe/src/monorepo-shipit/README.md

 Monorepo Shipit takes care of exporting and importing our projects from GitHub monorepo into any other Git repository.
 It can export even from our monorepo to another monorepo.
 In theory, it can export even to different VCS, not just Git.
 We use it open-source some of our code to our [Adeira](https://github.com/adeira) GitHub organization.

-_Are you interested in using Shipit for your own monorepo?
-Get in touch and we can discuss necessary changes._

 - [Shipit part](#shipit-part)
   - [Configuration](#configuration)
   - [Filters](#filters)